 As shown in Figures \ref{fig:1} and \ref{fig:2}, the ID and FD models utilize a symmetric BiLSTM architecture consisting of five BiLSTM layers each one of them containing 128 units with linear activation on the first BiLSTM layer and ReLU activations on the rest hidden layers.
 Additionally, a Fully Connected layer with linear activation is included as the output of the ID/FD models.
 Similarly to the training of 3CC-$\lambda$, both ID and FD BiLSTM networks were trained in Python Keras, utilizing the Adam optimizer with a learning rate of $0.001$.
-The learning process was conducted with a batch size of 32 and a MSE loss function, over 1000 epochs, with early stopping enabled to prevent the model from over-fitting.
+The learning process was conducted with a batch size of 32 and an MSE loss function, over 1000 epochs, with early stopping enabled to prevent the model from over-fitting.
 Our joint-specific approach, meaning training a Fatigue-PINN model separately for each joint angle, may entail over-fitting.
 Producing predictions (either torques or angles) only for one joint requires extracting latent-space dependencies for one output, which results in faster convergence, i.e. in fewer epochs, rendering early stopping essential.
 Early stopping also tackles over-fitting issues due to the lack of motion capture data from multiple subjects.

 The final models and hyperparameters were selected after assessing various architectures for our ID/FD BiLSTM models in terms of the number of BiLSTM layers and units, batch size, and learning rate.
 In Table \ref{tab11}, the MSE values of these configurations are reported indicatively for the punching motion type, to assess the testing accuracy of every architecture.
 MSE measures the average squared difference between the ground-truth values and the predicted values.
 During the computation of this metric, the errors are squared, meaning that larger errors can significantly increase the MSE and indicate a deterioration in performance.